DylanBruhm/Cybersecurity-Writeups/WireShark-Writeups.md

 <img width="808" height="224" alt="Screenshot 2026-06-25 171640" src="https://github.com/user-attachments/assets/4b852dc8-0b2a-468a-a940-337de22d84c4" />

 ## Step 1 find the the Treat actor
-first I filtered arp requests to see if i could see any anomalies
+first I filtered arp requests to see if i could see any anomalies, This let me view only Address Resolution Protocol packets and look for unusual activity.

 <img width="1878" height="841" alt="Screenshot 2026-06-25 170048" src="https://github.com/user-attachments/assets/a06f7eb1-418a-42c1-86bf-3cdf8c7f93a0" />

-then we find the mac address
+I noticed one MAC address was sending a large number of ARP requests to many different IP addresses on the network.
 <img width="1912" height="396" alt="Screenshot 2026-06-25 171237" src="https://github.com/user-attachments/assets/b384ed3e-5a78-4aac-aa40-3a6c359a5d66" />
 then we filter